axelschwei/humanities/README.md

 # humanities
-This repository contains some of my research-related projects
+This repository is for my research-related projects, mainly as Jupyter Notebooks and in German.